Looking for a relaxing island getaway in Cambodia? Try backpacking Koh Rong!

 We saw one of the top ten sunsets of our lives on Koh Rong–even if you don’t have easy access to a western view where you are staying (we didn’t), make sure you arrange for some kind of excursion that will take you to watch the sun go down.

-We watched the sunset as part of our ATV tour–it was the perfect end to our explorations of the island.
+We watched the sunset as part of our ATV tour–it was the perfect end to our explorations of Koh Rong Island.

-Keep in mind how remote Koh Rong is:
+Keep in mind how remote Koh Rong Island is.